terravoz/findit/README.md

 Download and install Virtualbox on your system from https://www.virtualbox.org/wiki/Downloads.
 Download and install Vagrant on your system from http://www.vagrantup.com/downloads.html.

+### Additional requirements

+This virtualbox needs root.
+On Linux this means that it requires you to give it access via polkit.
+The box also needs NFS, so won’t run on Windows.
+Make sure the NFS server is installed and running, and that your firewall gives the vbox interface access.

 ## Clone the repository and create a virtual development environment

     $ git clone git@github.com:terravoz/findit.git